intzam667/mpvtui-win/README.md

 For documentation, refer to the original repo: https://github.com/intzam667/mpvtui/

+## NOTE
+Windows version might be a little buggy, especially when renaming videos.
+I do not plan to work on the Windows implementation since I don't use Windows myself.
+You can gladly fork and maintain it.

 ## Usage

 Just download the latest release and run setup batch as administrator.<br>